Deep-fried shrimp tempura inside a rice ball and wrapped with nori, Tenmusu (天むす), a delicious Nagoya specialty food, is super fun to make!

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch with me on Facebook, Google+, Pinterest, and Instagram for all the latest updates.

-- Cook the rice according to rice cooker’s instruction.
-The time for cooking rice is NOT included in the recipe time.
+Gather all the ingredients.
+Cook the rice according to rice cooker’s instruction.
 I have instructions for both using rice cooker, and cooking rice on stovetop.

 - Peel off the shell (easy to start from the 3rd segment) and tail of the shrimp.
 Using a skewer, devein the shrimp.
 The black vein that runs along the back of the shrimp is an intestinal tract.